Last Updated on February 27, 2021 by Natalie Rabinowitz

-If you are a fan of archaeology, prehistory, a vibrant, colourful culture, Mexico City is worthy of a visit.
+If you are a fan of archaeology, prehistory, a vibrant, colourful culture, Mexico City, a cosmopolitan city, is worthy of a visit.
 My time in Mexico was limited, where I spent five days in Mexico City followed by 24 hours in Mérida to visit the archaeological sites of Uxmal and Kabah.
 I was quite pleasantly surprised by what Mexico City has to offer and took in every moment.

 Mexico City (pronounced Meshico the “x” sounds like “Sh”) is a cosmopolitan city with lots of museums (barely touched the surface), lost of police, and poverty.
-Did you know that during the Aztec era, Mexico City was built on Lago de Texcoco and the city is sinking at a rate of 2 inches per year?
-It was obvious to see with the Metropolitan church in the center of downtown Zocalo, also known as Plaza de la Constitucion.
+Did you know that Mexico City was built on Lago de Texcoco during the Aztec period.
+The city is sinking at a rate of 2 inches per year?
+It is obvious to see.
+The Metropolitan church in the center of downtown Zocalo’s Plaza de la Constitucion is sinking.
 I opted to stay in this area as it was convenient for the next morning; I was ready at 6:50 am for a tour of Teotihuacan.
+Day tripper mentioned below.

 Zocalo was the ceremonial center of the Aztec city of Tenochtitlan.
 The Colonial architecture and Church in the main square is stunning and has a strong presence of Mexico’s conquest by the Spanish.
-People are friendly and at the same time, don’t bother you — relief for women travelling alone.
+People are friendly and don’t bother you — relief for women travelling alone.
 Downtown is vibrant at night.
 I was blown away by an operatic performance that resonated through me.
-There were also locals performing sage cleansing.
+I also enjoyed watching locals performing sage cleansing.

-If you like Mexican food, then you are in the right place.
-Don’t forget an abundance of guacamole and lime, which is more common than lemons.
-An important thing to remember when travelling to any region of Mexico and South America is to not to drink tap water or have any beverage with ice.
+Love Mexican food, you are in the right place.
+Importantly do not to drink tap water or have beverage with ice.
 The best practice is bottled drinks.
-While I am not a fan of mass-produced soda, you might notice that Coca Cola is Mexico’s coffee and the beverage that the majority drinks.
+You will notice that Coca Cola is Mexico’s coffee and beverage of choice.

 Temple Mayor Museum is in the center of historic downtown Zocalo.
-Highly recommended visit as you meander through the famous main temple, now surrounded by Colonial buildings, of what was once the Aztec empire city of Tenochtitlan.
-There are also remnants of painted frescoes to be admired and a reclining figure known as Chacmool.
+Highly recommended visit as you meander through the famous main temple.
+Consequently, Temple Mayor was once the Aztec empire of Tenochtitlan.
+There are remnants of painted frescoes to be admired and a reclining figure known as Chacmool.
 Find Tiqets online or purchase at Temple Mayor (MX$70, that’s under £3!
 Open 9:00 am -5:00 pm)

-I did not expect Mexico City to be what it was.
-I think the country as a whole is unfairly tainted.
-If you want to be pleasantly surprised and see a thriving Latin city that meshes the love for its culture, history, guacamole, delicious hot chocolate, and fantastic museums, then I highly recommend adding Mexico City to your list.
+I did not expect Mexico City to be such a cosmopolitan city.
+The country as a whole is unfairly tainted.
+I highly recommend Mexico City where you will be pleasantly surprised.
+A thriving Latin city that meshes the love for its culture, history, guacamole, delicious chocolate, and fantastic museums.